-Psychosocial Training and Education Response to Communities inc. is a Charity organisation with a tax deductible -DGR status that aiming at catering for the well being of the vulnerable, disadvantaged and marginalized individuals and groups, including Ebola survivors, flood victims and the newly released from custody.
-Therefore, our focus is on helping individuals and groups in changing their mindset to mindfulness through counselling process, training and education to improve their shattered livelihood.
+Psychosocial Training and Education Response to Communities (PTERC) Inc is a Charity organisation with a tax deductible -DGR status that caters for the needs and well being of the vulnerable, disadvantaged and marginalized individuals and groups, including Refugees, Migrants, Asylum Seekers and Ebola survivors, flood victims, Sierra Leone community new arrivals and the newly released from custody.

 STORIES AND ARTICLES

-Therefore, we publish stories and articles written by our volunteers (reporters or writers) all over the world, especially from Sierra Leone.
-Particularly humanitarian stories and articles, including the rights of Ebola survivors, domestic violence and child abuse issues and about their needs because we also protect and promote human rights programs and activities.
+We publish stories and articles written by our volunteers (reporters or writers) all over the world, especially in the community and from Sierra Leone.
+Particularly humanitarian stories and articles, including the rights of Refugees, Asylum Seekers, domestic violence, Ebola survivors,and child abuse issues and about their needs because we also protect and promote human rights programs and activities.

-However, since some of our numerous readers and partners all over the world are unable to lay hands on some of the very good humanitarian stories and articles, especially on human rights published by some of the newspapers, particularly on Ebola survivors, family violence, and child abuse plights in the country.
-We would also republish such stories and articles on our website to give them the opportunity to read such stories and articles in order to keep them more abreast with events bothering such people in the country, especially for their support.
+However, since some of our numerous readers and philanthropy partners all over the world are unable to lay hands on some of the very good humanitarian stories and articles, especially on human rights published by some of the newspapers, particularly on family violence, child abuse and Ebola survivors plights in our community and Sierra Leone.
+We would also republish such stories and articles on our website to give them the opportunity to read such stories and articles in order to keep them more abreast with events bothering such people in the community and in the country, especially for their support.